 - MBA 503 Quantitative Methods for Business 3 credit hours.
 This course covers descriptive and inferential statistical methods used in business.
 Students would learn about the appropriate statistical techniques for describing and analyzing data, as well as the interpretation of the results.
 Statistical software will be used.
 Topics include graphical and quantitative description of data, probability theory, important discrete and continuous probability distributions, estimation of parameters, testing of hypotheses using sample data, analysis of variance, chi-square test, regression methods, and other quantitative decision-making tools.
 Prerequisites: Pre-calculus algebra. - MBA 506 Foundations of Accounting and Finance 3 credit hours.
 This course provides non- business students coming into the program with a basic understanding of the concepts of accounting and finance.
-It covers the techniques of the preparation and use of financial statements, the basic concepts of corporate finance, the structure of financial markets, and the process of financial analyses. - MBA 507 Basics of Management and Marketing 3 credit hours.
+It covers the techniques of the preparation and use of financial statements, the basic concepts of corporate finance, the structure of financial markets, and the process of financial analyses.

+- MBA 507 Basics of Management and Marketing 3 credit hours.
 The primary objective for this course is to introduce those MBA students who lack formal undergraduate courses in management and/or marketing to the basic management and marketing fundamentals before they plunge into advanced theoretical courses.
 The course is an exploratory one that will help students to answer the basic questions: What does a manager do?
 What is management?
 How did it evolve?
 What is marketing?
 What is the marketing concept?
 What is target marketing?
 What is the marketing mix? - MBA 517 Global Issues in Business 3 credit hours.
 This is an integrative course that not only focuses on the study of the environment and management of international business but also on the strategy, environment-assessment, and crossfunctional processes designed to implement a strategy as management deals with contemporary global issues that confront the business such as legal/political policies, socio-cultural differences and social changes, financial and economic institutional development demands upon marketing, management, finance, accounting, and human resources.
-Prerequisites: ACC 512, ECO 514, FIN 511, MGT 515, MKT 514. - MBA 550 Independent Research in Business 3 credit hours.
+Prerequisites: None. - MBA 550 Independent Research in Business 3 credit hours.
 This is for a major research project involving an in-depth study of an issue in any of the business areas.
 The project, conducted under the guidance of an instructor, will culminate into a detailed, comprehensive paper on the issue.
-Pre-requisite: Consent of the MBA Director.
+Pre-requisite: Consent of the MBA Director. - MBA 590 MBA Experiential Learning Opportunity (ELO) I 3 credit hours.
+The purpose of this course is to offer MBA students real and relevant work experience while in the MBA program.
+This is one experiential learning course that MBA students can take to work for their internships or coops.
+All course requirements and procedures are facilitated with the ELO office housed with the CBPA.
+Prerequisites: None.